-Transgender people who are assigned female at birth are sometimes called FTM (Female to Male).
-They can identify as men, as non-binary, or something else.
+Some transgender people who are assigned female at birth might identify as men, FTM (Female to Male), as non-binary, or something else.
 They may also choose to have surgeries that let them feel comfortable and happy with their bodies.
-This is called gender confirmation surgery or gender-affirming surgery.
-You may also hear it called “gender reassignment surgery” or “sex change” but many people don’t like these terms.
+This is called gender-affirming surgery or sometimes gender confirmation surgery.
+You might hear it called masculinizing “gender reassignment surgery” or “sex change” but a lot of people don’t like these terms.

 Not all transgender people choose to have surgery and that’s okay.
 It’s a very personal and private decision.
-What kinds of surgery a transgender person chooses to have or not have can be very different from person to person, but there are a few common ones.
+What kinds of surgery a trans or non-binary person chooses to have or not have can be very different from person to person, but there are a few common ones.

 To help make things clearer in this article, we’ll use a lot of medical words, like “penis”, “vagina”, or “scrotum”.
-Many people aren’t comfortable with these words or with phrases like “FTM,” and we support the language that feels best for you.
-It’s also important to ask people how they identify themselves and their parts when necessary.
-That way, you can be sure you’re using the words they like.
+Many people aren’t comfortable with these words or ones like “masculinizing” or “FTM.”
+We support the language that feels best for you!

 This is where surgeons remove most of a person’s breasts, but they leave enough tissue to form pecs.
 There are a couple different ways to do this surgery, depending on the size of a person’s breasts.
 Those with smaller ones (“A” or “B” cup size) usually have a t-anchor or periareolar procedure.
 It can also be called a keyhole incision.
 This is where surgeons make a small cut around the nipple, with very little scarring.

 People with larger breasts often need to have a double-incision or buttonhole procedure.
 This is when surgeons make a bigger cut with a more visible scar.
 Depending on your operation and your surgeon, they might take your nipples off and reattach them later.
 If they need to do this, you might not have any feeling in your nipples afterward.

 - Time in the Operating Room: 1.5-2 hours